COMP90054/2025-S1-A1/README.md

 ```

 >[!IMPORTANT]
-> As in the prior question, the number of node expansions is sentitive to implementation details in your algorithms.
-Try to eliminate duplicate expansions, but justifiable deviations from the test cases are OK, and should be discussed in your self-evaluation.
+> As in the prior question, the test cases are sentitive to implementation details in your algorithms.
+Try to eliminate duplicate expansions and match the tie-breaking behaviour, but justifiable deviations from the test cases are OK, and should be discussed in your self-evaluation.

 ### Self Evaluation Task (3 Marks)